Discrete-Distribution-Networks/Discrete-Distribution-Networks.github.io/blog_en.md

 To visualize the latent structure, we trained a DDN on MNIST with $L=3$ layers and $K=8$ outputs per layer.
 We visualize the latent tree structure using a recursive 3×3 grid.
 The center cell of each 3×3 grid is the condition (the selected output from the previous layer), and the surrounding eight cells represent the new outputs generated based on this condition.

-In the figure below, each colored-bordered image is an intermediate generated sample.
+In the figure below, each image with a colored border is an intermediate generated sample.
 The eight images surrounding it are finer samples generated conditioned on it.
 Images without colored borders are final generated images.
 Larger images represent earlier (coarser) generation stages.
-The largest images with blue borders are the first layer's eight outputs, and the green-bordered images are the second layer's $8^2=64$ outputs.
+The slightly larger images with blue borders are the first layer's eight outputs, and the green-bordered images are the second layer's $8^2=64$ outputs.
 Images within the same grid are visually similar due to their shared ancestors.
 The large central image is the average of all generated images.

 ![](img/tree-latent.mnist-vis-level3.png)
 *Hierarchical Generation Visualization of DDN.*

-We also provide a video version of the above visualization, dynamically showing the optimization process during DDN training: [YouTube](https://youtu.be/J4aOdyb7A58), [BiliBili](https://www.bilibili.com/video/BV11tjdzbEoD/).
+We also provide a video version of the above visualization, dynamically showing the optimization process during DDN training: [YouTube](https://youtu.be/J4aOdyb7A58).
 Additionally, we offer a more detailed latent visualization with $L=4$ layers [here](https://discrete-distribution-networks.github.io/img/tree-latent.mnist-vis-level4.png).

 ## Limitations and Possible Improvements

-Currently, I think the main limitations of DDN are:
+Currently, the main limitations of DDN are as follows:

-1. **The latent space size $K^L$ may not be large enough to represent highly complex distributions:**
+1. **The size $K^L$ of the latent space may not be large enough to represent highly complex distributions.**
    While the exponential complexity is sufficient to reconstruct identity-preserving face images, it is still insufficient for more complex natural images like ImageNet.
    - **Possible improvement:** Expand the latent space from $K^L$ to a larger scale.
 For example, we could divide an image into $N$ patches, independently select the best patch from the $K$ outputs for each patch, and then combine these selected patches into a single image as the condition for the next layer.
 This would increase the latent space to $(K^N)^L$.
-   - Another potential solution is inspired by Latent Diffusion: introducing an additional autoencoder to allow DDN to model distributions in a lower-complexity latent space.
+   - Another potential solution is inspired by Latent Diffusion: introduce an additional autoencoder to allow DDN to model distributions in a lower-complexity latent space.

 2. **The Prune operation in Split-and-Prune discards trained parameters:**
    Especially when scaling up, discarding parameters that have been trained for a long time is not ideal.